-- 4. PPS1: Delivering Sustainable Development - 5.
-RSS Policy 29 - 6.
-PPS3: Housing - 7.
-See Strategic Housing Locations Option Appraisal, 2010. - 8.
-PDL is defined in PPS3 and includes land and buildings. - 9.
-Excludes urban extensions - 10.
-The timetable for preparing the Making Places and Accommodating Growth DPD is set out in the Council's LDS 2011-2014. - 11.
-Housing Growth Point status committed and provided funding to the Tees Valley authorities, initially to accelerate housebuilding, but now to unlock stalled housing sites. - 12.
-Eastern Town Centre Fringe Area Action Plan - see LDS timetable on Council's website
+- 4. PPS3: Housing - 5.
+See Strategic Housing Locations Option Appraisal, 2010. - 6.
+PDL is defined in PPS3 and includes land and buildings. - 7.
+Excludes urban extensions - 8.
+The timetable for preparing the Accommodating Growth DPD is set out in the Council's LDS 2009-12. - 9.
+Housing Growth Point status committed and provided funding to the Tees Valley authorities, initially to accelerate housebuilding, but now to unlock stalled housing sites. - 10.
+Town Centre Fringe Area Action Plan - see the Local Development Scheme 2009-2012 for more details.